How to Handle a Cough

 - has severe cough spasms or attacks, wheezing, or stridor (a high-pitched sound when breathing in)

-- has a cough that lasts 3 weeks, gets worse, happens the same time every year, or seems caused by something specific (such as pollen, dust, pets, etc.)
+- has a cough that lasts more than a week, gets worse, happens the same time every year, or seems caused by something specific (such as pollen, dust, pets, etc.)

 - has a fever that lasts more than a couple of days